Ryan Costello: Post-political career

 After leaving Congress in January 2019, he announced the formation of Ryan Costello Strategies, a consulting firm.
 In October 2019, it was reported that he planned to register as a lobbyist following the mandatory one-year cooling off period.
+In 2023, Costello was hired as an outside lobbyist for Google on "openness and competition" issues.

 Personal life

 Costello lives along with his wife and two children in West Chester, Pennsylvania.
 He is a Presbyterian.